Volatility-DAO/PIPS/Proposed/Managing_A_Methodology/README.md

 ## Steps

 <details><summary> Starting Your PIP</summary>

 #### Understanding Process

 Your PIP will need to go through two distinct steps and a pull request.
-You will need to fillout the [Managing_A_Methodology_Template.md](/Proposed/Managing_A_Methodology/Manading_A_Methodology_Template.md).

 #### Get Feedback On Your Idea
 Anyone can publicly post an idea that they have for managing a methodology on the [Volatility Protocol Forum](https://forum.volatility.com/).
 The purpose of an idea is to elicit lots of feedback.
 Therefore, it’s good practice to do the following: